Error: Contact form not found.

 What Disqualifies You from Chapter 7 Bankruptcy in 2025?

 The bankruptcy system includes multiple safeguards to prevent abuse while helping genuinely struggling debtors.
-These disqualification factors protect the integrity of the process and ensure Chapter 7 serves those who need it most.
+These disqualification factors are intended to maintain the integrity of the bankruptcy process and ensure eligibility standards are applied consistently.

 The means test represents the most common barrier to Chapter 7 eligibility.
 This income-based calculation compares your household income to your state’s median income levels.
 If your income exceeds the median by significant amounts, you’ll likely face disqualification.